 Using the physics laid out in this book, the answer to this riddle is that photons never strike the mirror.
 The pilot wave that accompanies every photon acts like a cushion, and it is off of this cushion that the photon bounces.

 While photons are tiny, the pilot waves surrounding photons are big relative to atoms.
 They can easily even out a tolerably smooth surface without upsetting their host particle.
-In this way, each photon sees a perfectly smooth cushion.
-It bounces off of this, unaffected by any underlying irregularity in the surface of the mirror.
+Each photon sees a perfectly smooth cushion.
+They bounce off of this, unaffected by tiny underlying irregularities in the surface of the mirror.

 The phenomenon of reflection can in this way be seen as supporting evidence for the existence of pilot waves.